opencast/opencast/docs/guides/developer/docs/api/events-api.md

 To create a single scheduled event, omit the field `rrule`.
 The start date and time of the recording is determined by field `start`.
 The end date and time of the recording is determined by either the field `end` or `duration`.

-The create multiple scheduled events, the field `rrule` is used.
+To create multiple scheduled events, the field `rrule` is used.
 This field contains the recurrence rule used to determine the dates and times the scheduled events shall be created within the time period specified by the fields `start` and `end` + `duration`.
 Note that `duration` is a mandatory field when creating multiple scheduled events.